Machines have enabled many seemingly unrealistic ideas and have facilitated a multitude of challenging functions.

 Machine science is one of the oldest and most traditional of the engineering sciences, characterised by a strong desire to think differently and effect change in the world.

-The high level civilization in the world is based strongly on welded metal structures, which keep the constructions in shape and machines running.
-Design and production of those are one of the most fascinating engineering tasks.
+The high level civilisation in the world is based strongly on welded metal structures, which keep constructions in shape and machines running.
+Their design and production are one of the most fascinating engineering tasks.

 The teaching combines theoretical studies and laboratory exercises in modern environment with advanced methods to ensure that you will have excellent skills for your future career in both academia and industry.

 Teaching and research are carried out in close cooperation with enterprises and other universities and research institutions.